 A: You can extend cooling and save energy by running a portable AC or air cooler in conjunction with central air.

-A portable AC or an air cooler can prevent waste and lower your energy bills.
+A portable AC or air cooler can prevent waste and lower your energy bills.
 Rather than cooling the entire house, just cool the room you're using.
 By strategically using a portable unit, you can save big!

 Q: Which one will cool my basement?

-- Waterproof to withstand the elements.
+- They're waterproof, so they can withstand the elements.